-Once you have a grown a bunch of magic mushrooms, there are many ways to cook, extract and enjoy their goodness.
+Once you have a grown a bunch of fresh magic mushrooms, there are many ways to cook, extract and enjoy their goodness.
 One of our favorite concoctions is what we fondly call “Magic Honey” – honey infused with fresh, chopped up Psilocybe Cubensis mushrooms.
 This post covers a few tricks required to get a good honey / mushroom mixture.
 These honey jar or bottles can store for months to years and are a great way to microdose.
 A teaspoon of magic honey in your morning oatmeal adds colour to your day!

 How to make magic mushroom honey